s-Mendybayev/XAI-network-anomaly-deteciton/README.md

-Use Final-Main2.jpynb to apply various AI explanation techniques
+Use XAI.jpynb to apply various AI explanation techniques